Victorian Literature and Culture, Queer Theory/LGBTQ Studies, Poetry and Poetics

 Edited Special Issues

 - Guest editor with Heather Bozant Witcher.
 "Poetry and the Victorian Visual Imagination: New Conversations."
-Special issue of Victorian Poetry, scheduled for Winter 2022.
+Special issue of Victorian Poetry, Vol. 60 No. 4 (2022).

 - Guest editor and "Preface."
 Special issue on "Natural and Unnatural Histories."
 Nineteenth-Century Contexts, 38.5 (2016).